aahendry/birthday-reminder/README.md

 **Maintaining the birthday file**

-I used csv format rather than yaml, json or other format.
+I used standard csv file format rather than yaml, json or any other.
 This is so that I can maintain the list easily on my local machine using Excel.
 It also displays [nicely](https://github.com/whoek/birthday-reminder/blob/master/birthdays.csv) on GitHub.

 Sample file
 ```csv